Kamperhub/kamperhub-app/src/FUTURE_DEVELOPMENT.md

 ### Core Functionality Enhancements

-*   **Performance Optimization: Server-Side Data Fetching:**
-    *   **The Problem:** Currently, data-heavy pages (like "Vehicles", "Inventory") show loading skeletons while the client-side fetches data, leading to perceived slowness.
-    *   **The Solution:** Implement server-side data fetching using Next.js Server Components.
-        1.  **Pre-fetch Data on the Server:** When a page is requested, the server will gather all necessary data (vehicles, caravans, WDHs, etc.) in a single, efficient operation.
-        2.  **Eliminate Initial Loading Skeletons:** The page will be sent to the browser with the data already included, making content appear instantly.
-        3.  **Retain Dynamic Updates:** The application will still use TanStack Query for dynamic updates and mutations after the initial fast load.
-    *   **Example Implementation (for `/vehicles` page):**
-        *   Convert `src/app/vehicles/page.tsx` to a Server Component.
-        *   Fetch all vehicle, caravan, and WDH data directly on the server within this component.
-        *   Pass the pre-fetched data as props to the `VehicleManager`, `CaravanManager`, and `WDHManager` components.
-        *   Update those client components to use the pre-fetched data for their initial display, removing their individual loading states.

 *   **Multi-Stop Trip Planning:**
     *   Allow users to add multiple intermediate waypoints to their trips in the Trip Planner.
     *   Display the full multi-stop route on the map.
     *   Calculate total distance, duration, and fuel estimates for the entire multi-leg journey.
     *   Update the Trip Log to clearly represent and recall multi-stop trips.

-*   **Advanced Weight Distribution Calculator:**
-    *   Enhance the Inventory & Weight Management section with a more precise calculator for Tow Ball Mass (TBM).
-    *   Allow users to specify the exact longitudinal position of items within defined storage locations (or even general areas like "front," "middle," "rear" of the caravan).
-    *   Use these positions and weights to provide a more accurate TBM estimation than the current simple percentage of payload.

 ### User Experience & Engagement